omkarcloud/google-maps-scraper/README.md

 - Node.js version 16 or later to run the UI Dashboard (please check your Node.js version by running `node -v`)
 - Python for running the scraper

-**Don't have Node.js or Python?
+**Don't know anything about git, Python, or Node.js but still want unlimited Google Maps results?
 No problem!**

-You can easily run this tool within Gitpod, a cloud-based development environment, by following [these steps](https://github.com/omkarcloud/google-maps-scraper/blob/master/advanced.md#-i-dont-have-python-or-im-facing-errors-when-setting-up-the-scraper-on-my-pc-how-to-solve-it).
+You can easily run this tool within Gitpod, a cloud-based development environment, by following [these installation steps](https://github.com/omkarcloud/google-maps-scraper/blob/master/advanced.md#-i-dont-have-python-or-im-facing-errors-when-setting-up-the-scraper-on-my-pc-how-to-solve-it).
 ## 🚀 Getting Started

 Let's get started by following these super simple steps: